enarx/outreachy/Jennifer/webasembly-outside-the-browser/readme.md

 ## Why WASM outside the browser?

-Using WebAssembly means using the right tool for the job.
+ - <h5>Using WebAssembly means using the right tool for the job :</h5>
 For instance, who wants to write a banking app in JS?.
 If you're running anything that relies on mathematical numerical accuracy or speed that meant, until now, another AJAX call to have another language do alllllllll the math.
 With WebAssembly, we can do this in the browser, with, say, Rust.

+ - <h5>Speed :</h5>
-Speed: for scripting languages like python and php, webassembly can help you get near native speed performance without the hassle of compiling a naive extension.
+For scripting languages like python and php, webassembly can help you get near native speed performance without the hassle of compiling a naive extension.

+ - <h5>Lightweight Sandboxing :</h5>
-Lightweight Sandboxing: for low level languages like c/c++ and rust, webassembly can give you light weight sandboxing where the module cant access memory or resources unless they have been directly given to it, this makes reusing codes more secure.
+For low level languages like c/c++ and rust, webassembly can give you light weight sandboxing where the module cant access memory or resources unless they have been directly given to it, this makes reusing codes more secure.

 For both scripting and low level languages, webassembly allows you to reuse code from any language without hassle of rewriting it to a language of your choice.